allantargino/BotIntegrationWithQnA-LUIS/README.md

     <add key="QnAMakerKnowledgeBaseId" value="YOUR_QNA_KNOWLEDGE_BASE_ID_GOES_HERE" />
   </appSettings>
 ```
 You're set!
 At least from a service and credentials perspective.
-Don't worry about the code as we'll touch it later.

 ### Creating the LUIS App ###
 Same as with QnA.
-The LUIS app we'll create is not about its complexity regarding # of intents or entities.
-We'll stick to basics defining:
+The LUIS app used for this example is not about its complexity regarding the number of intents or entities.
+Only this entities and intents are defined:
 - 3 intents: "Greeting", "TurnOn" and "TurnOff
 - 2 entities: "Time" and "Date"